Kaka- Soccer

 Lying in bed for two months with a broken neck, 18-year-old Ricardo Izecson dos Santos Leite made a list of 10 goals.
 Nevermind the fact that he was uncertain to ever play football again after fracturing his sixth vertebra at the bottom of a waterslide.

 About two weeks after returning to football, he was called up to São Paulo’s professional team.
-With 10 minutes remaining, he was subbed into the finals of the prestigious Rio-São Paulo Tournament.
+With 10 minutes remaining, he was subbed into the finals of the prestigious Rio-São Paulo match.
 São Paulo trailed Botafogo 1-0 when the midfielder received a high, looping pass, flipped it behind the back of a defender and fired a low shot beneath the diving goalkeeper.
 Two minutes later he netted another low rocket to clinch the championship as TV announcers shouted “Goooooooooooooooal!”

 Brazil had met Kaká.
 (The nickname, pronounced Ka-kah’, came when his older brother couldn’t pronounce his name.)
 He claimed his starting spot for São Paulo and within two years could cross off the entire list of goals, including playing for Brazil’s World Cup champions.
 Soon, Kaká stood at the top of world football, sweeping its highest individual honors: the Ballon d’Or for best in the world and the FIFA World Player of the Year.